fujitsu/oss-patches-for-a64fx/QUANTUM-ESPRESSO/README.md

 	```
 	export LANG_HOME="Path to the root directory of Fujitsu cross compiler for AArch64"
-	export FFTW3_LIB="Path to the root directory of FFTW 3.3.8 for AArch64"
+	export FFTW3_LIB="Path to the library path of FFTW 3.3.8 for AArch64"
+	export ELPA_LIB="Path to the library path of elpa-2016.11.001.pre"
 	```

 2. Build QUANTUM ESPRESSO 6.4.1